dinanathsj29/css-flexbox-beginners-tutorial/README.md

 - **`flex-direction`**
   - Defines direction for flex items to be placed inside Flex Container
 - **`flex-wrap`**
-  - Set Wrapping of items within Flex Container (overflow item placement)
+  - Set wrapping of items within Flex Container (overflow item placement)
 - **`flex-flow`**
   - Short-hand property for a combination of flex-direction and flex-wrap
 - **`justify-content`**